lucasVirolli/CPF-validate/README.md

 ## ℹ Description/Important notes

-It was a class that I've learned about 'Class' in a course on the 'Udemy Courses', called "Curso de JavaScript e TypeScript do básico ao avançado 2021
+It was a class that I learned about 'Class' in a course on the 'Udemy Courses', called "Curso de JavaScript e TypeScript do básico ao avançado 2021
-" made by the developer and mentor:
+" (JS and TS course from basic to advanced), done by the developer and mentor:
 - Luiz Otávio Miranda 🧙‍♂️

 I totally recommend this course if you want to learn principally about JS, node, typeScript and much more.
-Look how many topics he teaches, link below: https://www.udemy.com/course/curso-de-javascript-moderno-do-basico-ao-avancado/
+Take a look on how many topics he teaches: https://www.udemy.com/course/curso-de-javascript-moderno-do-basico-ao-avancado/

 My intention in this project was to learn how a CPF can be validated and practice Class on JavaScript.

-I just did the "Controller", HTML and CSS, because the course doesn't have HTML and CSS.
-You can see below:
+I did just the "Controller", HTML and CSS, because the course doesn't have HTML and CSS classes.
+Check this out:

 ```javascript
 /*